securesystemslab/PKRU-Safe/README.md

 ### Servo

-[Servo](tests/servo/servo) is a prototype web browser engine written in Rust.
+[Servo](https://github.com/securesystemslab/pkru-safe-servo) is a web browser engine written in Rust.
 It is also one of the largest Rust programs currently available and thus makes for a good target for testing PKRU-Safe's abilities.
 To test PKRU-Safe on Servo, it is highly recommended that you use the [pre-built image][docker-image] as it will have artifacts of all of the versions of Servo already